-- TLG Hotell rents the Hotell Tallink building in Tallinn from a real estate company, Osaühing Vara HTG, jointly owned by our largest shareholder Infortar and by E.L.L.
-Kinnisvara Aktsiaselts.
+• TLG Hotell rents the Hotell Tallink building in Tallinn from a real estate company, Osaühing Vara HTG, jointly owned by our largest shareholder Infortar (50% ownership) and by E.L.L.
+Kinnisvara Aktsiaselts (50% ownership).
 The rent period is ten years from April 30, 2004, subject to an automatic extension period of five years, unless either of the parties gives a notice of termination at least three months in advance of the expiry of the original term.
-The rent payment consists of an annual fixed payment of EUR 1,917,345, plus 11 percent of the turnover of TLG Hotell's last financial year (subject to certain minimum and maximum amounts) from September 1, 2005; - TLG Hotell has entered into a letter of intent with OÜ Sunbeam (a wholly-owned subsidiary of Infortar), which is the owner of the relevant real estate upon which the new conference and spa hotel is being built.
-The letter of intent relates to the renting and operation of the new hotel by TLG Hotell and sets forth that the rental period will be ten years and that the rent shall consist of an annual fixed payment in the amount of ten percent of the investments in the construction of the hotel made by OÜ Sunbeam, plus 25 percent of the profit of TLG Hotell from the operation of this hotel; - Tallink and Infortar have entered into a service agreement for the provision by Infortar of management services, arrangement of meetings, provision of legal services and preparation of all necessary documents for our supervisory council.
+The rent payment consists of an annual fixed payment of EUR 1,917,345, plus 11 per cent of the turnover of TLG Hotell's last financial year (subject to certain minimum and maximum amounts) from September 1, 2005;

+• TLG Hotell has entered into a contract with OÜ Sunbeam (a wholly-owned subsidiary of Infortar), which is the owner of the relevant real estate upon which the new conference and spa hotel is being built, relating to the renting and operation of the new hotel by TLG Hotell and sets forth that the rental period will be ten years and that the rent shall consist of an annual fixed payment in the amount of ten per cent of the capital expenditure of the hotel made by OÜ Sunbeam, plus 25 per cent of the net profit of TLG Hotell from the operation of this hotel;

+• Tallink and Infortar have entered into a service agreement for the provision by Infortar of management services, arrangement of meetings, provision of legal services and preparation of all necessary documents for our supervisory council.
 The annual fee for the services provided by Infortar is EEK 720,000.
-The agreement has been entered into for an unspecified term; - Tallink and Infortar have entered into an authorization agreement for the execution of legal and other operations by Tallink in the interests of and in the name and account of Infortar; - Tallink and Hansatee Cargo have each concluded an agreement with H.T.
-Valuuta for the provision of currency exchange services on the vessels operated by the group companies; - Tallink leases premises of 93 square meters from OÜ Mersok, which is a company owned by Enn Pant, the Chairman of our management board and our CEO; - In 2003, Tallink obtained two loans from SEB Eesti Ühispank amounting to an aggregate of EEK 237,503,000.
+The agreement has been entered into for an unspecified term;

+• Tallink and Infortar have entered into an authorization agreement for the execution of legal and other operations by Tallink in the interests of and in the name and account of Infortar;

+• Tallink and Hansatee Cargo have each concluded an agreement with H.T.
+Valuuta for the provision of currency exchange services on the vessels operated by the group companies;

+• Tallink leases premises of 93 square meters from OÜ Mersok, which is a company owned by Enn Pant, the Chairman of our management board and our CEO;

+• In 2003, Tallink obtained two loans from SEB Eesti Ühispank amounting to an aggregate of EEK 237,503,000.
 Tallink assumed such debt obligations in order to partially set-off Tallink's obligation to pay to Infortar the purchase price for the shares of Hansalink Limited (the company which owns the vessel Tallink AutoExpress 2) that Tallink purchased from Infortar in 2003.
-The loans are secured, among other things, by a guarantee issued by Infortar for which we pay a certain fee; - In 2002, Infortar granted a loan to Tallink Stockholm Line Limited (the balance of which was approximately EUR 6.3 million as of August 31, 2005) to partly finance the purchase of the cruise ferry Regina Baltica.
-The interest payable from the loan is seven percent annually.
-The maturity of the loan is five years and repayments are to be made in five equal annual installments.
+The loans are secured, among other things, by a guarantee issued by Infortar for which we pay a certain fee;

 We have concluded several material agreements with our wholly-owned subsidiaries, such as charter agreements, management services agreements, agency agreements, ship management agreements, agreements for provision of security and entertainment services, loan agreements, and for other purposes.
-We have also issued various guarantees for securing the performance of obligations of our subsidiaries, associates and other related parties (e.g., AS Vaba Maa).
+We have also issued various guarantees for securing the performance of obligations of our subsidiaries, associates and other related parties.
 For additional information, see Note 20 to the financial statements of each financial year.
 We believe that all of the above agreements have been entered into on an arm's length basis.